mikemcbride/dotfiles/README.md

-# zsh
+# dotfiles

-This is my zsh config.
-It's pretty much only here so that I don't lose any of my setups when switching to a new machine, but you are welcome to use any and all of the stuff included.
+These are my dotfiles.
+It's here so that I don't lose any of my setups when switching to a new machine, but you are welcome to use any and all of the stuff included.

 ## Prerequisites